 Research Excellence Framework (REF)

 In REF2014 Loughborough was ranked a top ten research University in the Times Higher Education (THE) intensity rankings.
-We are now preparing for our REF2021 submission.
+We have now made our REF2021 submission.

 What is the REF?

 The Research Excellence Framework assesses the quality of research in UK Higher Education Institutions.
 The next REF will be assessed in 2021, across 34 subject based Units of Assessment (UoA).
 The REF informs the selective annual allocation of funding for the period between exercises (c.
 6 years), awarded by the four UK higher education bodies.
 The assessment provides accountability for public investment in research and produces evidence of the benefits of this research in the form of case studies.